Act II: Web App Pitch #

 โ This project will be assessed on the following criteria:

-- We can plan the architecture of a Django Model by using appropriate field and methods
+- We can document the structure of our database with appropriate field types and default values

-- We can include placeholder text or example data from the Model to demonstrate how the design interactions with the backend
+- We can include example data from the database on the wireframe

 - Pitch Presentation

-- We can design slides that are easy to read and include relevant visual aids
+- We can prepare slides that easy to read and include relevant visual aids

 - We can respond thoughtfully to audience feedback, demonstrating and understanding of their suggestions